 If you want a peaceful, harmonious life you have to work at it.

-By harmonious I mean, balanced, congenial, relaxed… a life where you are in tune with yourself, surrounded by people with whom you have reciprocal liking and respect, a life that is marked by tranquility and contentment and where you feel appreciated, valued and understood.
+By harmonious I mean, balanced, congenial, relaxed… a life where you are in tune with yourself, surrounded by people with whom you have reciprocal liking and respect, a life that is marked by tranquility and contentment where you feel appreciated, valued, and understood.

 Does this sound like a tall order, a tad idealistic?
 Maybe it does, but then that’s the way aspirations can sound, especially to people who don’t have any or maybe don’t believe in them.